 Ending your business

 If you need to end your business, there are various ways in which you can do so.
-Watch this video for an overview, and go through this checklist.
+Watch this video for an overview, and follow the steps in the checklist for ending your business.